Read an important announcement about Bitcoin from Bitcoin.com.

 “Bitcoin is a remarkable cryptographic achievement.
 The ability to create something which is not duplicable in the digital world has enormous value.
 The Bitcoin architecture, literally the ability to having these ledgers that can’t be replicated is an amazing advancement.” – Eric Schmidt, Executive Chairman of Google, March 2014.

-With Bitcoin price increasing over the years and reaching billions of dollars in market capitalization, all kinds of people see its value and appeal.
+With Bitcoin Core’s price increasing over the years and reaching billions of dollars in market capitalization, all kinds of people see its value and appeal.
 This brings out both the good and bad in human nature.
 Unfortunately, with the bad comes scammers.
-The bottom line is scammers also want to profit somehow from Bitcoin, but through nefarious means.
-This typically involves targeting unprepared victims, who end up losing their Bitcoin as a result.
+The bottom line is scammers also want to profit somehow from Bitcoin Core, but through nefarious means.
+This typically involves targeting unprepared victims, who end up losing their BTC as a result.

 Fake Bitcoin Exchanges